AoxiangFan/EifficientDeterministicSearch/README.md

 The method is renamed as EAS which is used in our journal version.

-If you find this code useful for your research, plese cite our paper:
+If you find this code useful for your research, please cite our paper:

 ```
 @inproceedings{fan2020geometric,